 John Marquardt focuses his practice on biotechnology and pharmaceutical patents.
-He has extensive experience in biochemistry and molecular pharmacology, including experience working with multiple blockbuster drugs.
+He has extensive experience in biochemistry and molecular pharmacology, and has applied his experience to aid in securing patent protection for multiple blockbuster drugs.

-John works on subject matter including traditional small-molecule drugs, gene therapies, protein therapeutics, monoclonal antibody therapies, diagnostic methods, and devices.
+John works on subject matter including traditional small-molecule drugs, gene therapies, protein therapeutics, monoclonal antibody therapies, diagnostic methods, and devices (electrochemiluminescent, fluorescent, radioactive, EPR, Raman active).
 His extensive experience in biochemistry and molecular pharmacology includes methods in molecular and cellular biology, immunology, microbiology, biochemistry, genomics, computational biology, small molecule pharmaceuticals, and biopharmaceuticals.

 John is a frequent commentator, speaker, and author on patent law, specifically in the area of biosimilars.
 He has also lectured on strategic considerations under the Biologics Price Competition and Innovation Act (BPCIA).